bagder/daniel.haxx.se/about.md

 ## trurl

-In the last day of March 2023 I made the first commit in a new project that within shortly would get named 'trurl'.
+On the last day of March 2023 I made the first commit in a new project that would shortly get named 'trurl'.

 The idea for this came out of me earlier this year adding a few new output features to curl that would allow users to output parts of the URL they told